avinashgazula/HealthHub/README.md

 * [Bootstrap](https://getbootstrap.com/) - Used for styling
 * [Angular Material](https://material.angular.io/) - Material UI componengts for angular

+### Design Justifications

+* Angular was the preffered framework for the development of the website because of the straight forward 2-way binding and routing it provides.
+TyeScript is more robust.
+* Material UI was used for the components because it offers a streamlined and minimalistic layout.
+Material UI is widely used also its familiar to the end users.
+* Bootstrap was used because its easy to set up and configure laypouts.
+* A dark blue colour was chosen as the primary color because it constrasts well with the white background.
+* Roboto font was used for the components because it is the recommended font for Material UI

 ### Pages Built

 * Login